Barry Ryan (singer)

-In the mid-1970s, Barry began his 40-year career as a fashion and portrait photographer.
+In the mid-1970s, he began his 40-year career as a fashion and portrait photographer.
 He worked for magazines such as Italian Vogue and David Bailey’s Ritz; he sold six photographs to the National Portrait Gallery; and he made portraits of celebrities such as Ronald Reagan, Margaret Thatcher, Stephen Hawking, Sting, Paul McCartney, and Björk.

 Early life

-Barry Ryan was born in Leeds, West Riding of Yorkshire, England, the son of pop singer Marion Ryan and antiques dealer Fred Sapherson.
-Fred left when Barry and Paul were two; they were brought up until they were 11 by their grandmother.
-Then, both boys boarded at Fulneck School in Pudsey, outside Leeds.
+Barry Ryan and his twin brother Paul were born in Leeds, West Riding of Yorkshire, England, to pop singer Marion Ryan and antiques dealer Fred Sapherson.
+Fred left when the twins were two and they were brought up until they were 11 by their grandmother.
+Both boys then boarded at Fulneck School in Pudsey, outside Leeds.

 Pop career

-When the boys were 16, the family moved to London.
+When the boys were 16, their family moved to London.
 Their mother suggested they try a career as singers.
-Her boyfriend and then husband, impresario Harold Davison, managed the brothers; Paul and Barry signed with Decca Records in 1965 under the name of Paul & Barry Ryan.
+Her boyfriend, later husband, impresario Harold Davison, managed the brothers; Paul and Barry signed with Decca Records in 1965 under the name of Paul & Barry Ryan.

-Within two years they had amassed eight Top 50 singles in the UK.
+Within two years they had eight Top 50 singles in the UK.
 Their best sellers were "Don't Bring Me Your Heartaches", a number 13 hit in 1965, "I Love Her", a number 17 hit in 1966 and "Have Pity on the Boy", a number 18 hit the same year.

 Paul Ryan opted out of the stress of show business, and Barry continued as a solo artist, enabling his brother to stay out of the limelight and concentrate on writing songs.
 Their greatest achievement as a composer-singer duo, then for MGM Records, was "Eloise", a number 2 hit in 1968.
 Melodramatic and heavily orchestrated, it sold over one million copies and was awarded a gold disc.
 "Love Is Love", their next chart entry, also became a million-seller.

-Ryan was also popular in Germany and France.
+Ryan was popular in Germany and France.
 The single "Red Man" reached number 2 in the French chart in 1971.
 Promoted by Bravo, the German youth magazine, he recorded a number of songs in German.
 "Die Zeit macht nur vor dem Teufel halt" ("Time Only Stops for the Devil"; English recording as "Today" released on the album Red Man in 1971) peaked at number 8.

-Barry stopped performing in the early 1970s.
+Ryan stopped performing in the early 1970s.
 He made a comeback in the late 1990s when a two CD set with his and his brother's old songs was released.
-Barry was also part of the "Solid Silver '60s Tour" of the United Kingdom in 2003, singing "Eloise" backed by the Dakotas.
+Ryan was also part of the "Solid Silver '60s Tour" of the United Kingdom in 2003, singing "Eloise" backed by the Dakotas.

 Photography career

-Barry also maintained a successful career as a fashion photographer, from the late 1970s, and his photographs appeared in such magazines as Ritz and Zoom.
+Ryan maintained a successful career as a fashion photographer, from the late 1970s, and his photographs appeared in such magazines as Ritz and Zoom.
 In the 1990s, he worked on a photographic project commemorating his brother Paul.
 Six of his photographic portraits were purchased by the National Portrait Gallery, London for its permanent collection in 1994.